transceptor-technology/dutycalls.me.docs/docs/rest-api.md

 ![image - Get credentials](images/setup-source-dialog-1.png)

-> **Important**: You should store your credentials in a secure location.
+> **Important:** You should store your credentials in a secure location.
 It is important to keep your credentials confidential to protect your account.

 ## Example